akihikodaki/dts/test_plans/bbdev_test_plan.rst

    and virtual (software) wireless acceleration functions.

    Physical bbdev devices are discovered during the PCI probe/enumeration of the EAL function which is executed at DPDK initialization, based on their PCI device identifier, each unique PCI BDF (bus/bridge, device, function).
-   Virtual devices can be created by two mechanisms, either using the EAL command line options or from within the application using an EAL API directly. so it is required to perform validation of the framework divided into 2 stages:
+   Virtual devices can be created by two mechanisms, either using the EAL command line options or from within the application using an EAL API directly. so it is required to perform validation of the framework divided into 2
+   stages:
-   Stage 1: Validation of the SW-only solution (turbo_sw) Stage 2: Validation of the HW-accelerated solution (ICX-D TIP) on an ICX-D platform.
+   Stage 1: Validation of the SW-only solution (turbo_sw) Stage 2: Validation of the HW-accelerated solution (Xeon SP 83xx/63xx-D TIP) on an Xeon SP 83xx/63xx-D platform.
    We now only support stage 1.

 Prerequisites